 Northwestern empowers nurses to become a positive force in the world, bringing healing to where it’s needed most.
 As one of the best nursing programs and schools in Iowa, Northwestern College provides many clinical hours.
 Students complete clinical hours in both urban and rural settings, so they learn how to best care for both types of communities.
 Students work with professional nurses who act as mentors and guides.
 They also participate in service opportunities.

 Northwestern College is a Christian school in Orange City.
-Nursing students at this private nursing schools in Iowa follow a calling to help people and provide compassion.
+Nursing students at these private nursing schools in Iowa follow a calling to help people and provide compassion.
 They also get to start using that calling as soon as possible, since the hands-on learning starts right away at Northwestern College.
 Northwestern’s contemporary facilities provide a wide range of learning opportunities.
 Students learn how to stand out, both during college and after graduation.
 Along the way, they deepen their faith and sense of purpose.
 Northwestern nursing students have a 100% first-time pass rate on the board exams.

 Degrees: BSN, RN-BSN